azher-alnabi/Loblaw-Food-Product-Scraper/README.md

 ## Description:

-This is tool that allows you to scrape all the food products from the Loblaw Companies Limited websites for future data processing and analysis.
+This tool allows you to scrape all the food products from the Loblaw Companies Limited websites for future data processing and analysis.

 This includes a significant amount of websites that are owned by Loblaw Companies Limited, such as Loblaws, No Frills, Zehrs, and more.

 The tool will scrape the following product information: